 Those people all need places to live, which is a key reason why housing prices and home values have continued to rise in California over the past several years.
-And even despite a dip due to the coronavirus pandemic, most observers expect 2022 to represent another year of growth in California’s housing market.
+And even despite a dip due to the coronavirus pandemic, most observers expect 2024 to represent year of rebounding growth in California’s housing market.

-Regardless of a person’s job status or income, even in the best of circumstances, purchasing a home is a huge decision filled with tons of confusing terms.
-Whether it’s your first go-round or you’re looking for your next home, here’s what you need to know about the housing market and your mortgage options in California.
+Irrespective of an individual’s employment status or income, buying a home is a significant decision filled with a plethora of bewildering terms.
+Whether you’re a first-time homebuyer or on the hunt for your next residence, here’s what you should be aware of regarding the housing market and your mortgage choices in California.

-- Typically requires a down payment that varies from at least 5% to as much as 20%
+- Involves a down payment that can range from a minimum of 5% to as high as 20%

-- Lower down payment required, usually 3.5% for buyers with credit scores over 580, and 10% for others
+- Requires a reduced down payment, often 3.5% for individuals with credit scores exceeding 580 and 10% for those with lower scores

 The standard method for purchasing a home is getting a 30-year fixed mortgage.
 That means you repay the loan over three decades at an interest rate that doesn’t change.
 It’s estimated that about 9 in 10 homebuyers will opt for this type of loan.
 However, there are alternatives, and it’s important to do your math before deciding what’s best for you and your family.
 Compare 30-year and 15-year mortgage rates.